Brukhin

-The international community considers Israeli settlements in the West Bank illegal under international law, which was reinforced by the decision in the 2024 ICJ case on Israel's occupation of the Palestinian territories.
-However, the Israeli government disputes this.
+The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 History

 According to ARIJ, Israel confiscated 332 dunams of land from the nearby Palestinian village of Bruqin in order to construct Brukhin.

 Brukhin was founded in 1998 on non-private land claimed as state land by Israel as a trailer neighbourhood, and developed by one of the founding members, Amishai Shav-Tal, in October 2000, within the territory administered as part of its municipality by the Shomron Regional Council.
 The Sasson Report established that the Brukhin outpost was an unauthorized Israeli settlement.
 The report also said that $785,000 was spent on Brukhin's infrastructure and public buildings.
 Construction in the village was frozen in 2012 by an order from the Israeli High Court.
 In 2012 the Israeli state provided the illegal outpost with official authorization.

 On May 15, 2025, a gunman opened fire on a car in Brukhin, killing a pregnant Israeli woman.
 Her child was delivered in an emergency caesarean section.
 Israeli authorities stated they were "deeply shocked by the horrific attack in [the northern West Bank] against a pregnant woman and her husband, while they were making their way to the delivery room", while Hamas praised the attack as a "heroic" response to Israel's "escalating crimes and ongoing aggression against our people in Gaza and the occupied West Bank".